sustrik/libdill/man/msend.md

 # DESCRIPTION

 This function sends a message to a socket.
-It is a blocking operation that unblocks only after entire message is sent.
-There is no such thing as partial send.
-If a problem, including timeout, occurs while sending the message error is returned to the user and the socket cannot be used for sending from that point on.
+It is a blockingoperation that unblocks only after entire message is sent.There is no such thing as partial send.
+If a problem, includingtimeout, occurs while sending the message error is returned to theuser and the socket cannot be used for sending from that point on.

 **s**: The socket to send the message to.